-PERFC DRMANCE: R

-ACTIO INS:
+PERFORMANCE: ACTIONS:

-• A Replacement Local Development Pla including new allocations. an is being prepared and will include a new trajectory

-• An updated Gypsy & Traveller Assessment will support the Replacement Local Development Plan.
+- A Replacement Local Development Plan is being prepared and will include a new housing trajectory that will be based on the Replacement Deposit Plan site allocations. - An updated Gypsy & Traveller Assessment will support the Replacement Local Development Plan.

-POLICY SP5 RELEVANT OBJECTIVES: RELEVANT POLICIES: Spatial Distribution of Housing 3 MU1, MU2, MU3, H1, & HC1 MONITORING AIM: SP5 (b) To ensure the delivery of housing in accordance with the strategy and to increase build rates over the plan period MONITORING INDICATOR: MONITORING TARGET: Outcome by End of 2016 Outcome by End of Plan (2021) Percentage of housing Ebbw Vale - 55% Ebbw Vale - 60% developments delivered in hub Tredegar - 25% Tredegar - 20% areas in accordance with the Upper Ebbw Fach - 10% Upper Ebbw Fach - 15% Plan's phasing Lower Ebbw Fach - 10% Lower Ebbw Fach - 5%
+POLICY SP5 RELEVANT OBJECTIVES: RELEVANT POLICIES: Spatial Distribution of Housing 3 MU1, MU2, MU3, H1, & HC1 MONITORING AIM: SP5 (b) To ensure the delivery of housir ng in accordance with the strategy and to increase build rates over the plan period MONITORING INDICATOR: MONITORING TARGET: Outcome by End of 2016 Outcome by End of Plan (2021) Percentage of housing Ebbw Vale - 55% Ebbw Vale - 60% developments delivered in hub Tredegar - 25% Tredegar - 20% areas in accordance with the Upper Ebbw Fach - 10% Upper Ebbw Fach - 15% Plan's phasing Lower Ebbw Fach - 10% Lower Ebbw Fach - 5%